-- 20. The members of the Security Council encourage the President of the Council to suggest, through consultations with interested members and/or the Secretariat, as appropriate, a few areas for Council members and the Secretariat to focus on at the Council's next informal consultations, without the intention of prescribing the scope of discussion, at least one day before the consultations are to be held. - 21.
-The members of the Security Council intend, where they agree with a previous speaker, in part or in whole, to express that agreement without repeating the same content. - 22.
+- 23. The members of the Security Council intend, where they agree with a previous speaker, in part or in whole, to express that agreement without repeating the same content. - 24.
 The members of the Security Council agree that, as a general rule, the President of the Council should adhere to the prescribed speakers' list.
-The members of the Security Council encourage the President to facilitate interaction by inviting any participant in the consultations to speak at any time, irrespective of the order of the prescribed speakers' list, when the discussion requires it. - 23.
-The members of the Security Council encourage speakers to direct their questions not only to the Secretariat, but also to other members. - 24.
-The members of the Security Council do not discourage each other from taking the floor more than once, in the interest of making consultations more interactive. - 25.
-The members of the Security Council invite the Secretariat to continue its practice of circulating all press statements issued by the Secretary-General or by the Secretary-General's spokesperson in connection with matters of concern to the Security Council, both in informal consultations and by e-mail.
+The members of the Security Council encourage the President to facilitate interaction by inviting any participant in the consultations to speak at any time, irrespective of the order of the prescribed speakers' list, when the discussion requires it. - 25.
+The members of the Security Council encourage speakers to direct their questions not only to the Secretariat, but also to other members. - 26.
+The members of the Security Council do not discourage each other from taking the floor more than once, in the interest of making consultations more interactive. - 27.
+The members of the Security Council invite the Secretariat to continue its practice of circulating all press statements issued by the Secretary-General or by the Secretary-General's spokesperson in connection with matters of concern to the Security Council.